-As the CEO of a global digital business, a large majority of my employees are millennials.
-And I love it – and them.
+I was previously the CEO of a global digital business and a large majority of my employees were millennials.
+And I loved it – and them.
 Yes, love.
 They are the future of business.
 In 2015, they passed Gen Xers as the largest generation in the U.S. workforce.
 They will make up 75% of the global workforce by 2025.
-That’s just seven years away.

 So why is there so much negativity towards them?
 Why do so many non-millennials – and even some traditionally minded millennials I know – complain about this generation instead of seeing them in a positive light?
 We want them to be motivated and set up for success.
 We would like them to be committed and not just leave the second the next opportunity presents itself.
 So how do we create a self-regulating and self-encouraging environments that allow millennials to thrive?
 How do we use positive reinforcement and provide the opportunities millennials need and expect without compromising the need to deliver results?
 Here are 3 strategies I have used to help motivate millennials that work!

 1. Give them a growth plan for today